needle-mirror/com.unity.xr.arfoundation/Documentation~/xr-simulation/simulation-environments.md

 ![A bedroom environment is shown in the XR Environment view with an x-ray shader.
 Transparent walls and ceiling allow you to view the room from outside.](../images/bedroom-xray-shader.png)<br/>*Bedroom environment with x-ray shader*

 To enable x-ray rendering, use the `Simulation/Room X-Ray` shader on your exterior walls, ceiling and floor.
-You must also add an [X Ray Region component](#x-ray-region-component) component to a GameObject in your environment.
+You must also add an [X Ray Region component](#x-ray-region-component) to a GameObject in your environment.

 ### X-ray shaders

 Add the `Simulation/Room X-Ray` shader to the walls and ceilings of enclosed environments, such as rooms, to clip exterior walls in the AR Environment view.
-Find the **Room X-Ray** shader under **Simulation** in the Shader menu of a Material asset.
+Find the **Room X-Ray** shader under **Simulation** in the **Shader** menu of a material asset.

 ![Simulation shader menu](../images/xray-shader-menu.png)<br/>*Simulation shader menu*

 > [!NOTE]
 > You do not need to select the Legacy or URP versions of the shader directly.
 The `Simulation/Room X-Ray` shader falls back to the URP or legacy built-in versions as needed.

-The XR Simulation sample environments include Materials that use the X-ray shaders.
-If you have [installed the sample environments](xref:arfoundation-simulation-getting-started#install-the-sample-environments), you can use these Materials, which are located in the Assets folder under `UnityXRContent/ARFoundation/SimulationEnvironments/Common/Materials`.
+The XR Simulation sample environments include materials that use the X-ray shaders.
+If you have [installed the sample environments](xref:arfoundation-simulation-getting-started#install-the-sample-environments), you can use these materials, which are located in the `Assets` folder under `UnityXRContent/ARFoundation/SimulationEnvironments/Common/Materials`.

 ### X Ray Region component